This post contains affiliate links.

 That’s a full day outside of Amsterdam!

 By the time you ride around, sit in the sun, get splashing around, dry off, sun some more, and eat a few things, you’ll be ready to rest up for your next day full of adventure.
-There are a bunch of day trips so close to my favorite place (Amsterdam, if you haven’t been paying attention!), if you’re looking to have a varied Dutch experience.
+There are a bunch of day trips so close to my favorite place (Amsterdam, if you haven’t been paying attention!) if you’re looking to have a varied Dutch experience.
+There are always amazing things to do in Amsterdam as well in case you haven’t done those yet!

 Enjoy Amsterdam, enjoy Holland, and enjoy all the Netherlands has to offer!
 Where is your favorite place to base yourself for day trips?
 We’re going to start writing more about these kinds of places around Europe and would love to hear your thoughts.